matkoch/matkoch.github.io/_posts/2020-08-04-implementing-and-debugging-custom-msbuild-tasks.md

   }
 </style>

-***TL;DR: Custom MSBuild tasks can be hard at first, but with a few tricks and tools we can make the implementation, packaging and debugging process much easier.
+***TL;DR: Custom MSBuild tasks can be hard at first.
+With a few tricks and tools the process of implementing, packaging and debugging the infrastructure can be greatly simplified.
 A sample project is [available on GitHub](https://github.com/matkoch/custom-msbuild-task).***

-Much of the tooling around .NET projects ends up having to integrate with MSBuild, the _low-level_ build system in the .NET ecosystem.
+Much of the tooling around .NET projects ends up having to integrate with [MSBuild](https://docs.microsoft.com/visualstudio/msbuild/msbuild), the _low-level_ build system in the .NET ecosystem.
 A few examples of these tools are:

 - [Refit](https://github.com/reactiveui/refit) – REST APIs are generated based on interface declarations [before compilation](https://github.com/reactiveui/refit/blob/master/Refit/targets/refit.targets)
 - [Fody](https://github.com/Fody/Fody) – IL code gets rewritten [after compilation](https://github.com/Fody/Fody/blob/master/Fody/Fody.targets) to [add null-checks](https://github.com/Fody/NullGuard), [merge assemblies to a single file](https://github.com/Fody/Costura), [notify on property changes](https://github.com/Fody/PropertyChanged) and [much more](https://github.com/Fody/Home/blob/master/pages/addins.md)